 How to Identify Emotional Eating

-• Eating until feeling uncomfortably full
+• Eating until you feel uncomfortably full

-• Eating large amounts of food when not physically hungry
+• Consuming large amounts of food when you’re not physically hungry

-• Eating much more rapidly than normal
+• Eating much faster than usual

-• Feeling disgusted, depressed, ashamed or guilty after overeating
+• Feeling disgusted, depressed, ashamed, or guilty after overeating

 Cycle of Emotional Eating